 7. Prioritize debt and bills to pay first

 Make a list of all your debts and include minimum payments due, late fees, and interest rates.
 Become familiar with the different ways to tackle your debt and understand the different debt repayment strategies.
+This is a major to paying off debt and can help you stop worrying.

 8. Determine the debt payoff plan right for you